kuricarino/Game-Project-Zero/README.md

         CSS or HTML: <i class="fas fa-redo"></i>

-iv.
+v.
 Account for mobile version

-v.
+vi.
 Build out trivia questions to a larger database

-vi.
+vii.
 Noticed that html file color is more dynamic than 'deployed' version
     See screenshots: assets/deployed-color.png
                      assets/html-color.png

-vii.
+viii.
 Include scene that helps with password hint? ("Mission: Impossible (1996) - Out of the Vault Scene")
     a. https://youtu.be/2wwC9c3iYK4?t=43

 :0)

+# Known/possible bugs after website available to users
+    i.
+See screenshot in assets/bug.png